Quaker Meeting House (Quakertown, New Jersey)

-The Quaker Meeting House is a historic Quaker meeting house at the intersection of Quakertown Road and White Bridge Road in the Quakertown section of Franklin Township in Hunterdon County, New Jersey.
+The Quaker Meeting House is a historic Friends meeting house at the intersection of Quakertown Road and White Bridge Road in the Quakertown section of Franklin Township in Hunterdon County, New Jersey.
 In 1733, Quaker settlers acquired four acres of land here and built a log house for their first meeting house.
 A stone church was built here in 1754.
 The current building is a reconstruction built in 1862 using the original stones from that church.
 It is a key contributing property of the Quakertown Historic District, which was added to the National Register of Historic Places on August 23, 1990.
 The adjoining burial ground is also contributing to the district.
 The building is the only Quaker meeting house constructed in Hunterdon County.